 - Keep an up-to-date medication record, which includes all the medication you are currently taking (not just for Parkinson’s) and what time you take each dose.
 Keep this with you all the time and let others know where you keep it.
 You could also leave photocopies with members of your family and carers.

 - Show staff your medication record and explain what you take.
 Also list any allergies you have.
-Ask staff to keep a copy of this record in your notes and check they have recorded this accurately.
+Ask staff to keep a copy of this record in your notes.

 - Keep medication in its original packaging and make sure you have at least 24 hours’ supply so you don’t miss any doses.